Managed Investments, Property Trust & Super Funds

 We are not a “churn and burn” company …

 NDISP is not a project marketing company pretending to care.
 After you purchase an NDISP property, our role has only just begun.
 NDISP is a registered NDIS Housing Provider and we will continue to manage your investment property.
-So it is in our interests to ensure that the build quality is high, to keep maintenance issue down and the design is fantastic, to ensure that good tenants will always chose our homes over the competition.
+So it is in our interests to ensure that the build quality is high, maintenance issues are low and the design is fantastic, to ensure that good tenants will always chose our homes over the competition.